Wizcorp/express-rested/README.md

 **collection.get(string id) -> Class|undefined**

-Returns the resource with the given `id` it it exists, `undefined` otherwise.
+Returns the resource with the given `id` if it exists, `undefined` otherwise.

 **collection.getIds() -> string[]**